Coupling Deep Learning with Full Waveform Inversion: Computational implementation

 \subsection{Learning-assisted FWI inversion}

 To implement the preconditioned FWI reconstruction method, that is, the solution to the least-squares optimization problem~\eqref{EQ:Min}, we tested two different algorithms.

-\paragraph{Quasi-Newton method with adjoint state.} We implemented a quasi-Newton method based on the BFGS gradient update rule~\cite{fletcher2013practical} for the numerical reconstruction.
-This BFGS optimization algorithm itself is standard, so we will not describe it in details here.
+\paragraph{Quasi-Newton method with adjoint state.} We implemented a quasi-Newton method based on the BFGS gradient update rule~\cite{ReBaHi-SIAM06} for the numerical reconstruction.
+This BFGS optimization algorithm itself is standard, so we will not describe it in detail here.
 The algorithm requires the gradient of the objective function $\Phi(m)$ defined in~\eqref{EQ:Obj}.
 We evaluate the gradient with a standard adjoint state method.
 The procedure is documented in Algorithm~\ref{ALG:Adjoing-Gradient} of Appendix~\ref{SEC:Appendix A}.
 The main complication that the learning stage brings into the adjoint state calculation is that we will need the transpose of the gradient of the neural network with respect to its input.
 This imposes restrictive accuracy requirements on the training of the neural network in the sense that we need the network to learn not only the map from measurement to the velocity field but also the derivative of the operator.

-\paragraph{Neumann series method.} The Neumann series method based on ~\eqref{EQ:Neumann} is more training friendly since it does not require the adjoint operator of the learned approximate inverse $\wh \bff_{\wh\theta}^{-1}$.
+\paragraph{Neumann series method.} The informal Neumann series method based on ~\eqref{EQ:Neumann} is more training-friendly since it does not require the adjoint operator of the learned approximate inverse $\wh \bff_{\wh\theta}^{-1}$.
+This is why we use the method in computation, \emph{even though we do not have a theory about the convergence of the series}.
 We implemented a $J$-term truncated Neumann series approximation

 The computational procedure is summarized in Algorithm~\ref{ALG:Neumann} of Appendix~\ref{SEC:Appendix B}.